-We will make the findings and recommendations of the panel available for inspection by the Trust and the Headteacher.
+We will make the findings and recommendations of the panel available for inspection by the Trust and the respective Headteacher (read also 'Principal').

 Records of stage 2 complaints will be kept for 3 years from date of resolution in line with the Trust's records management and retention policy.
 Records of stage 3 complaints considered by the Governors Complaints Committee or Trust Complaints Committee will be retained for 6 years.